Shandong: Early modern era

 Linqing City, with a view of the Grand Canal.
 Drawing by William Alexander, draughtsman of the Macartney Embassy to China in 1793.

 The modern province of Shandong was created by the Ming dynasty, where it had a more expansive territory, including the eastern of Liaoning (Liaodong).
 In 1376, the capital of Shandong moved from Qingzhou to Jinan, and since then, Jinan served as the provincial capital for seven centuries.

 After Emperor Yongle moved the capital to Beijing in 1421, the cities of Jining and Linqing along the Grand Canal flourished due to the development of canal grain transport.
 However, due to the Little Ice Age (approximately 1550–1770), crop yields declined and famine persisted year after year, and compounded by the harsh policies of the imperial court, peasant rebellions broke out continuously.

 In 1633, Ming generals Kong Youde and Geng Zhongming led their troops from Dengzhou, Shandong to Liaodong to surrender to the Manchu Qing, later joining the Qing army's entry into China proper.
 By 1640, peasant uprisings led by the White Lotus Society in Shandong intensified.
 The Ming court dispatched Zhu Datian to suppress the revolt, causing Shandong's population to decline sharply once again.

 The earthquake with an estimated magnitude of 8.5 and an epicenter just northeast of Linyi devastated Dengzhou and the prefecture, and killed foreigners and locals, between 43,000 and 50,000 people are claimed to lost their lives.
-Generally, Qing dynasty is a peaceful time for Shandong, and its population accumulated from 5 million (Shunzhi era) to 25 million (1767), and finally to 31 million at the eve of First Opium War.